 Thankfully for the latter group, two new Arifureta OVA episodes have already been confirmed to be coming out.
 These unaired episodes will be bundled with the Blu-Ray box sets.
-Volume 1 is scheduled for October 30, 2019, Volume 2 for December 25, 2019, and Volume 3 on February 26, 2020.
+Volume 1 released on October 30, 2019, Volume 2 came out on December 25, 2019, and Volume 3 is scheduled for February 26, 2020.

 Arifureta Episode 14: Yue’s Diary will be released with Volume 2.
 Based on the title, it sounds like the OVA episode could be based on Chapter 110 of the same name.
 Based on reports of fans who bought the Blu-Ray box set, the first OVA episode is simply part of the main story from the loli vampire’s perspective.
 It largely serves as a recap episode with the addition of some extra animated scenes.

-There is probably a good reason this episode isn’t airing on TV.
+There is probably a good reason the second OVA episode isn’t airing on TV.
 When Yue’s diary is read it’s discovered that Yue’s desire to drink Hajime Nagumo’s blood or have sex with him practically borders on an addiction.
-Based on the episode’s title, the second OVA episode might be unaired for similar reasons.
+Based on the episode’s title, the second OVA episode might be unaired due to sexual content.

 Arifureta Episode 15: The Beginning of Love at the Hot Spring (or The Hot Spring Where Romance Blooms) will ship with Volume 3.
 The title alone has fans expecting fan service, although it’s possible the episode could show how Hajime and Yue made love for the first time in the dungeon (sex was usually implied in the web novel and light novels rather than being descriptive).